qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   the unchanged full training-mode mixture, 256 unique counterfactual examples, and 100 epochs; it distinguishes sampling variance from a mixed-objective or neural- representation failure without adding any policy input.
+- 2026-08-31: exact counterfactual credit also failed from scratch on the full variable-delay mixture.
+At epoch 100, DM endpoint probability was 0.0069 versus nonendpoint 0.0212; reward 0.626 was below matched random 0.637 and forced endpoint 0.738.
+Endpoint selectivity was absent at all checkpoints.
+Sampling variance is therefore not the sole problem: the shared neural mixed objective has a strong nonboundary basin despite a better endpoint solution.